 Superannuation Complaints Tribunal

-This is an independent tribunal set up by the Federal Government to investigate complaints about superannuation funds and savings accounts from consumers.
+Independent tribunal set up to investigate complaints about superannuation funds and savings accounts from consumers.